Michael Jordan Is so Competitive He Once Tried to Trash-Talk Kobe Bryant During a Friendly Dinner

 In the world of sports, few men were more competitive than Michael Jordan.
-His Airness wasn’t just talented; he was willing to trash-talk anyone who crossed his path in an endless effort to be the best.
+His Airness wasn’t just talented.
+He was willing to trash-talk anyone who crossed his path in an endless effort to be the best.
 Kobe Bryant experienced that reality firsthand, even away from the basketball court.

 Michael Jordan and Kobe Bryant were both fierce competitors

-If you ask basketball fans about the greatest player they’ve ever seen on the hardwood, certain names will always come up.
+If you ask basketball fans about the greatest player they’ve ever seen on the hardwood, certain names will always appear.
 Among those, Michael Jordan and Kobe Bryant will always be near the top of the list.
 Not only were the two men incredible athletes, but they were also incredible winners driven to be the best.

 Talking trash during a friendly dinner